laisbsc/kedro_penguins/README.md

 For more details on Kedro Hooks, check out the [documentation](https://kedro.readthedocs.io/en/stable/07_extend_kedro/04_hooks.html).

 ### Great Expectations
-Has the ability to automatically profile and validate the data, as well as to generate documentation based on the expectations.
+Provides the ability to automatically profile and validate the data, as well as to generate documentation based on the expectations.
+In this tutorial we will generate a JSON file with the expectations.
 To learn more about Great Expectations, have a look at the [documentation page](https://docs.greatexpectations.io/en/latest/intro.html).

-> [Why use them together.]
+> [Why use them together?]

 #### Create GE folder within root directory
 The following command will generate a new directory.
 The folder structure will be shown on the CLI.